-Shadow of a Quiet Society by Gwyn Emberton Dance at Riverfront Theatre, Newport
+Jane Oriel casts a critical eye over Shadow of a Quiet Society by Gwyn Emberton Dance at The Riverfront Theatre & Arts Centre, Newport.

 All manner of young artists have escaped the stultifying confines of their hometowns, only to find an appreciation and sweet nostalgia blossoming once they return from having made their way in the world.
 Plays, watercolours or novels are the usual outlets but history expressed through dance is a far rarer beast.